Marine iguana: Evolution

-Researchers theorize that land iguanas (genus Conolophus) and marine iguanas evolved from a common ancestor since arriving on the islands from Central or South America, presumably by rafting.
+Researchers theorize that Galapagos land iguanas (genus Conolophus) and marine iguanas evolved from a common ancestor since arriving on the islands from Central or South America, presumably by rafting.
 The land and marine iguanas of the Galápagos form a clade, the nearest relatives of which are the Ctenosaura iguanas of Mexico and Central America.
-Based on a study that relied on mtDNA, the marine iguana was estimated to have diverged from land iguanas some 8–10 million years ago, which is older than any of the extant Galápagos islands.
+Based on a study that relied on mtDNA, the marine iguana was estimated to have diverged from land iguanas some 5-15 million years ago, which is older than any of the extant Galápagos islands.
 It has therefore traditionally been thought that the ancestral species inhabited parts of the volcanic archipelago that are now submerged.
 However, a more recent study that included both mtDNA and nDNA indicates that the two split about 4.5 million years ago, which is near the age of the oldest extant Galápagos islands (Española and San Cristóbal).

 The marine iguana and Galápagos land iguana remain mutually fertile in spite of being separated by millions of years and assigned to distinct genera.
 They have been known to hybridize where their ranges overlap, resulting in the so-called hybrid iguana.
 This is very rare and has only been documented a few times on South Plaza, a tiny island where the usually separated breeding territories and seasons of the two species overlap.
 The hybrids have intermediate features, stay on land and are infertile.

 The different marine iguana populations fall into three main clades: western islands, northeastern islands and southeastern islands.
 These can be further divided, each subclade generally matching marine iguanas from one or two primary island, except on San Cristóbal where there are two subclades (a northeastern and a southwestern).
 However, even the oldest divergence between marine iguana populations is quite recent; no more than 230,000 years and likely less than 50,000 years.
 On occasion one makes it to another island than its home island, resulting in hybridization between different marine iguana populations.
 There is one confirmed record of a marine iguana outside the Galápagos Islands; in 2014 an individual appeared on Isla de la Plata near the Ecuadorian mainland.